-Cash from operating activities was down \$2.41 million in the quarter.
+Cash from operating activities was up \$0.66 million in the quarter, and down \$1.75 million year-to-date.
 Rent collections continue to remain strong.
-Operating assets and liabilities fluctuate period over period and contributed \$0.53 million to the overall decrease in cash from operating activities.
-Cash before adjustments for working capital and payments of tenant incentives and direct leasing costs was down \$0.73 million in Q1-2023.
-This decrease correlates with the \$0.52 million decrease in FFO quarter over quarter described on page 11.
+Changes in operating assets fluctuate period over period and contributed a reduction of \$0.60 million in the quarter and \$1.13 million year-to-date.
+Cash before adjustments for working capital and payments of tenant incentives and direct leasing costs was up \$0.26 million in

+Q2-2023 and down \$0.47 million year-to-date.

 Distributions paid to our Class B LP unitholders have remained stable year over year, as we have held our distribution stable at \$0.04 per unit per month since mid-2021.
-Interest on mortgages and our revolving credit facility was up \$0.66 million due in part to rising interest rates, and in part to increased borrowings on our credit facility, which has a prime based interest rate.
+Interest on mortgages and our revolving credit facility was up \$0.49 million due to rising interest rates, and increased borrowings on our credit facility, which has a prime based interest rate.
 Our 2017 Debenture matured in December 2022 and we used availability on our credit facility to repay that debt.
-This also resulted in a decrease in interest on our convertible debentures of \$0.30 million in the guarter.
+This also resulted in a decrease in interest on our convertible debentures of \$0.60 million year-to-date.

-We have seen some significant costs related to tenant incentives and direct leasing costs associated with leases.
-Tenant incentives and direct leasing cost investments were \$1.96 million in Q1-2023 (Q1-2022 - \$1.73 million).
-We anticipate spending \$5.70 million in 2023 on tenant inducements and leasing commissions.
-We have completed 221,777 sf of new and renewed leasing resulting in occupancy of 88% at quarterend.
-The timing of lease expiries impacts the level of spending on tenant incentives and direct leasing costs and fluctuates from period to period.
+We continue to focus efforts on leasing, and in the past few years have seen some significant costs related to tenant incentives and direct leasing costs associated with leases.
+Tenant incentives and direct leasing cost investments was down \$1.14 million to \$1.05 million (Q2-2022: \$2.19 million) in the quarter and down \$0.92 million year-to-date to \$3.00 million (2022: \$3.92 million).
+We have estimated spending \$5.70 million in 2023 on tenant inducements and leasing commissions, compared to spend of \$8.66 million in 2022.
+We have completed 466,899 sf of new and renewed leasing resulting in occupancy of 87% at quarter-end.
+The timing of lease expiries impacts the level of spending on tenant incentives and direct leasing costs and fluctuates from period.